laravel-mix/laravel-mix/docs/extract.md

 // The `manifest.js` file can now be found at `public/custom/manifest.js`
 ```

-If you want to use just the public path for the manifest file you may use `.`:
+If you'd prefer the public path for the manifest file, you may use `.`:

 ```js
 mix.js('resources/app.js', 'public/js');
 mix.options({ runtimeChunkPath: '.' });